 A friend of mine's aunt is a nurse at the Los Angeles hospital where Gere was brought into, and confirmed that he was brought in after "playing" with a gerbil.
 Several nurses on staff went to get his autograph, and were shocked when they discovered his condition.

-Based on how often that claim has been made, there must have been a hundred thousand people on duty at Cedars Sinai Hospital that night.
+Based on how frequently that claim has been made, there must have been a hundred thousand people on duty at "that hospital" (Cedars Sinai) that fateful night.

 But enough of this baloney.
 If you haven't had your fill of rodents and rectums, do visit the gerbilling department of the AFU & Urban Legends Archive, where a crack team of folklore experts labors to dislodge the truth for you.
 And if you care to bone up on the sorts of things all kinds of folks really do put in their hineys for fun, go (if you dare) to the Rectal Foreign Bodies home page and have a look around.
 It's an eye-opener.